eduvpn/eduvpn-common/docs/src/api/overview/README.md

 WireGuard is by default enabled.
 To indicate that the client does not support WireGuard, you can use the `SetSupportWireGuard` function.

 Arguments:
-- A boolean that indicates whether or not wireguard should be enabled or disabled
+- A boolean that indicates whether or not WireGuard should be enabled or disabled

 Return type:
 - An error